Danish pastry: As consumed in Denmark

-Danish pastries as consumed in Denmark have different shapes and names.
+Danish pastries as consumed in Denmark have different shapes, sizes, and names.
 Some are topped with chocolate, pearl sugar, glacé icing, and/or slivered nuts and they may be stuffed with a variety of ingredients such as jam or preserves (usually apple or prune), remonce, marzipan, and/or custard.
-Shapes are numerous, including circles with filling in the middle (known in Denmark as Spandauers), figure-eights, spirals (known as snails), and the pretzel-like kringles.
-There's also the frøsnapper, which is a twisted pastry sprinkled with sesame and poppy seeds.
+Shapes are numerous, including circles with filling in the middle (known in Denmark as Spandauers), figure-eights, spirals (known as snails), and huge pretzel-like kringles.
+There is also the frøsnapper, which is a twisted pastry sprinkled with sesame and poppy seeds.
 The pastry is often filled with marzipan or custard.
-Interestingly, the term frøsnapper has no unique meaning and is only used to refer to the dish itself.

-Danish pastries of all variations have come to symbolize hygge, a significant concept within Danish culture that embodies a sense of coziness and comfort.
+Danish pastries of all variations have come to symbolize hygge, a significant concept of Danish culture that embodies a sense of coziness and comfort.

 As consumed elsewhere

-In Sweden, Danish pastry is typically made in the Spandauer-style, often with vanilla custard.
+In Finland, Sweden, and Norway, Danish pastry is typically made in the Spandauer-style, often with vanilla custard.

 In the UK, various ingredients such as jam, custard, apricots, cherries, raisins, flaked almonds, pecans, or caramelized toffee are placed on or within sections of divided dough, which is then baked.
 Cardamom is often added to increase the aromatic sense of sweetness.

 In the US, Danishes are typically given a topping of fruit and/or sweetened cream cheese prior to baking.
 Danishes with nuts on them are also popular there and in Sweden, where often icing, and, sometimes, powdered sugar and chocolate spritzing are also added.

 In Argentina, they are usually filled with dulce de leche or dulce de membrillo.